-The Graduate School of Arts and Sciences and the Office of the Vice President for Research are pleased to announce this year’s competition for the Arts, Humanities and Social Sciences (AHSS) Summer Research Awards.
+The Graduate School of Arts and Sciences and the VPR Office of Graduate and Postdoctoral Affairs are pleased to announce this year’s competition for the Arts, Humanities and Social Sciences (AHSS) Summer Research Awards.

 The purpose of these awards is to stimulate preliminary dissertation research for students who are at or near the dissertation proposal stage.
 Grants of up to $5,000 will be awarded to support graduate students as they visit archives and museums; engage in pre‐field analysis and logistics and survey available sources in order to sharpen focus on a dissertation topic; and better position themselves for larger future dissertation research and writing awards.